Born in Minnesota. Immediately set out to greet everyone in the room.

 Coached for the Federal Emergency Management Agency to help communities recover in national disaster areas of Southwestern Wisconsin.

-Took my 8th grade son on a year long sabbatical to Latin America, where I could be found coaching from the deck of a sailboat floating in the Caribbean.
+Took my 8th grade son on a year long sabbatical to Latin America, which we called Wishbone Year.
+I could be found coaching from the deck of a sailboat floating in the Caribbean.

 Moved to the Bay Area of California, where I enjoy making music, doing yoga, and walking on the beach.